Updated August 2023

 Additional Fun Festival Activities

-- For the kids, there will be a petting zoo over the weekend.
+- On Saturday, there will be a petting zoo for the kids.

-- Limited edition covered bridge puzzles and Christmas ornaments (great holiday gifts) will be for sale at the Information Booth near the Gate 3 entrance.
+- Limited edition covered bridge puzzles and Christmas ornaments (great holiday gifts) will be for sale.

 Because the Festival attracts over 150,000 people, make sure you plan your visit in advance by reserving early!
 Book a room with us at the Inn at Turkey Hill.
 We are conveniently located less than 4 miles from the Fairgrounds.